-- 3.19 All Board members shall endeavour to work with other Board members, staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School District Code of Conduct, and Policy P.009.HR: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 All Board members shall make every effort to resolve conflict should it arise, by raising their concerns directly with the other Board member.
+- 3.19 All Board members shall endeavour to work with other Board members, staff of the Board, community volunteers and parents in a spirit of respect, openness, courtesy, and co-operation. - 3.20 All Board members shall have regard for, and model, the behavioral expectations referenced in Policy P.012.GOV, Board Governance, Policy P.125.SCO, School Board Code of Conduct, and Policy P.009.HS: Respectful Workplace (Harassment Prevention). - 3.21 All members of the Board shall understand their responsibility for contributing to a respectful workplace, and make every reasonable effort to resolve issues arising as a result of friction, conflict or disagreement in a respectful and professional manner that contributes to a healthy and productive workplace. - 3.22 A Board member who believes that another Board member's behavior has been egregious, shall raise his or her concern directly with that Board member.